LispEngineer/EthernetRepeater/README.md

     * Calculates the CRC on the fly and sends it, using [generated HDL](https://bues.ch/cms/hacking/crcgen)

 * Built-in LCD
-  * Can send a full screen of characters from switches
+  * Can put a character anywhere with single activation request
-  * (Untested) Can put a character anywhere
+  * (Cannot initialize screen yet!
+Works only if screen initialized by previous programming.)

 * RGMII Receive Capability
-  * FIFO for putting notifications fully received packets into
+  * FIFO for putting notifications of fully received packets into
   * RAM buffer for putting full packet data into (including preamble/SFD for now)
   * "Bogus" test implementation of receiver to exercise RAM, FIFO